 The Timbavati area of South Africa holds 5,000 acres of land that are dedicated to the care of white lions.
 For a long time, it was assumed that white lions are indigenous to this part of the world only.
 The first white lion was spotted in this region in 1938, but it was not until the 1970s that these animals were brought to public attention.
 Currently, there are about three prides of white lions in Timbavati and numerous individuals in zoos across the world.

-Lions typically have hazel or golden-brown coloring for their fur.
-However, in the case of white lions, the coat is entirely white or a very pale version of the usual hazel fur.
-The color of the fur can range anywhere from a blonde to near-white.
+Lions typically have hazel or golden-brown fur.
+However, in the case of white lions, the coat is entirely white or a very pale version of the usual fur color.
+The color of the fur can range anywhere from blonde to near-white.
 This coloration is inherited from the parents but is a recessive trait meaning that the likelihood of hazel-colored lion being born to hazel-colored lions is higher than that of a white lion.
-Similarly, breeding in white lions can result in hazel-colored offspring.
+Similarly, breeding white lions can result in hazel-colored offspring.

 White Lions Versus Albino Lions

-The white lion is held in high-esteem by the local tribes in Timbavati.
-In this tribes, the white lion is regarded as a divine animal which reveals that the presence of white lions has been known even long before the discovery made in 1938.
+The white lion is held in high esteem by the local tribes in Timbavati.
+In these tribes, the white lion is regarded as a divine animal which reveals that the presence of white lions had been known long before their "discovery" in 1938.
 This animal is also a famous sight in zoos and circuses globally.
-Due to the rarity of the white lion many were sent into captive breeding and enlisted in circuses.
-Adult white lions were not seen in their natural habitat from 1994 which led to the initiative to re-establish white lions in their natural habitat.
-This initiative was spearheaded by the Global White Lion Protection Trust (WLT), and from 2004 the trust has achieved tremendous milestones such as protection of the white lions.
-The white lion is classified ‘Vulnerable’ by the International Union for Conservation of Nature (IUCN).
+Due to the rarity of the white lion, many were brought into captive breeding and enlisted in circuses.
+Adult white lions were no longer seen in their natural habitat in 1994, leading to the initiative to re-establish white lions in their natural habitat.
+This initiative was spearheaded by the Global White Lion Protection Trust (WLT), and from 2004 the trust has achieved tremendous milestones, like the official protected status of white lions.
+The white lion is classified as Vulnerable by the International Union for Conservation of Nature (IUCN).